-Learning to listen, is the key to running a successful insurance selling interview and closing
+Learning to listen and communicate is the key to running a successful insurance selling interview and closing

 Since I get so many questions on how to run an effective sales interview, I thought it would be a good idea to revisit this key life insurance selling technique.

 As a insurance salesperson, the first and foremost art that a sales person must master is learning how to ask questions and learning how to listen.

 Secondly, you must learn how to build a relationship.
 I always felt that people will do business with their friends.
 So my objective in every interview was to make that prospect become my friend.
 The problem was that I only had about 10 minutes to accomplish that objective after I walked through their front door.

 Over time, I learned that the best way for listening to your insurance prospect was to let people talk about themselves upfront.
 It makes them feel good and you get to know a lot about a person if they talk.
 Think about when someone visits with you and asks you about your life.
 You get all excited to share stories with them.
 And this is what creates a bond and starts a friendship with someone.